-Rauf Denktash led northern Cyprus from 1975 until April 17, 2005; he did not run for re-election.
-The December 14, 2003, parliamentary election had produced a tie between supporters and opponents of the Annan Plan in the 50-seat legislature.
-A coalition of the Republican Turkish Party (CTP) and the Peace and Democracy Movement (BDH) had hoped to oust Denktash as negotiator and achieve a solution based on the Annan Plan by May 2004.
-Instead, Mehmet Ali Talat became Prime Minister and Serdar Denktash, Rauf's son, of the Democrat Party (DP), became Deputy Prime Minister and Foreign Minister in a coalition government.
-After several members resigned, the government was reduced to a minority and could not legislate.
+Rauf Denktash led northern Cyprus from 1975 to 2005.
+The December 14, 2003, parliamentary elections had produced a tie between supporters and opponents of the Annan Plan in the 50-seat legislature.
+A coalition of the Republican Turkish Party (CTP) and the Peace and Democracy Movement (BDH) had hoped to oust Denktash as negotiator and achieve a solution based on the Annan Plan by May 2004, when Cyprus was to enter the EU.
+Instead, a close race produced a coalition government with Mehmet Ali Talat as Prime Minister and Serdar Denktash, Rauf's son, head of the Democrat Party (DP), as Deputy Prime Minister and Foreign Minister.
+After several members resigned, however, the government was rapidly reduced to a minority and could not legislate.
 Early parliamentary elections were held on February 20, 2005.
 With an 80% voter turnout, the CTP took 44.45% of the vote and 24 seats, while the National Unity Party (UBP) won 31.71% and 19 seats, DP won 13.49% and 6 seats, and BDH 5.81% and 1 seat.
 Talat and Denktash formed a new coalition.
-On April 17, Talat was elected "President"

-of the TRNC with 55.6% of the vote to 22.7% for UBP'S Dervis Eroglu, in a field of nine.
+On April 17, 2005, Talat had been elected "President" of the TRNC with 55.6% of the vote to 22.7% for UBP'S Dervis Eroglu, in a field of nine.
 Ferdi Sabit Soyer of the CTP became Prime Minister.
+On February 11, 2006, Huseyin Ozgurgun succeeded Eroglu as leader of the UBP.